 Before I really get things moving with this blog, I thought it would be kind to update some (actually pretty much all) of our family & friends on our recent endeavors since we are living on the other side of the country.
 We get a lot of questions about what we’re doing out here, what Adam’s job is like, and what in the world I spend my days at home doing, so hopefully this gives you a little snapshot into our life right now.

-For those of you who haven’t had one of us explain it to you yet, or you just need a refresher, we are currently living in the lower part of the Central coast of California for Adam’s job training.
-He is headed into the missiles career field where eventually he will be pulling shifts to sit deep underground in a missile silo & waiting for a potential order to launch a nuclear missile somewhere.
-(That’s the dumbed down Kelly version at least).
+For those of you who haven’t had one of us explain it to you yet, or you just need a refresher, we are currently living in the lower part of the Central coast of California for Adam’s job training as a missile operator.
 So no, he is not flying planes even though he’s in the Air Force.
 But he has reached the point in his training where he now gets to wear a flight suit instead of the standard ABUs (& he is a STUD in it).
 Boone tried on the flight suit too, but it was a little big on him.
 Plans are in the works to find a Boone-sized one in the future.
 But training has been going well for Adam.
 He spends some days in a classroom setting, and other days he has trainer rides, which is like the lab part of the class where he puts the things he’s learned into practice.
 He is in the confidential part of his training right now so he is not even allowed to bring the class material home to study for his tests.
 He is enjoying the training for the most part & has caught on to the material very easily.
 He will graduate from training in October & we will leave for Minot, ND, along with the other 11 people in his class that we’ve gotten to know, shortly after that where we will spend the next three years dreaming of the warm California weather that we have right now, but still thoroughly enjoying the adventures that we’ll get to have there.

 My stay at home wife status has brought up a lot of people asking me what I spend my time doing.
 Before we left I had a lot of people comment that I would get bored not working.
 I can confidently report to you all that I haven’t gotten bored once yet.
 I’m the kind of person that can easily preoccupy myself, especially with activities that still leave me feeling productive.
 I’ve decorated & organized our apartment with my own DIY projects (including the picture threads for our living room & the banner for our bedroom pictured above that are our newest, and probably my most favorite, additions to our home).
 I’ve developed a morning routine of reading my Bible while I eat breakfast, and then doing a quick run through of the apartment to keep it’s tidiness maintained (so yes, our bed is made every single day – mind you for like the first time in probably either of our lives).
 I’ve been reading a bunch of blogs through bloglovin.com (thanks to my friend Vanessa for the recommendation, who also happened to be the first follower of this blog!) & I’ve been preparing for The Pruim Life.
 I’ve been staying in contact with friends and family through phone calls, Facetime (man’s gift to the long distance relationships of the world), and even letters.
 I’ve been making attempts to work out more and to spend time outside.
 (I’m kind of failing at my goal of being the tannest I’ve ever been though so I need to step it up in the last couple months we have here & utilize that pool in our backyard).
 I recently started re-reading the Harry Potter series, because, well, why not. & a big chunk of my time has been devoted to raising our little bear of a puppy.
 So, no, I’m not bored, & I don’t see myself getting bored anytime soon.
 This has been an incredibly wonderful time of self-care for me, and I’m loving the ways that God has been revealing new truths to my heart, and putting them into effect in my life.